What is the secret to packing light?

 You can buy laundry detergent in small, travel size packets.
 I suggest you buy these at your destination, rather than carry them with you on the plane.

 Don’t forget to bring a small laundry bag to keep clean and dirty clothes separate inside your backpack.
+You can also use a compression bag just for laundry.

 Toiletries – Pack less and pack solid